The epidemiological footprint of contact structures in models with two levels of mixing

 Figure \ref{fig:teleworking} illustrates the behaviour of the two teleworking strategies as a function of the teleworking rate, which is defined as the proportion of individuals in the population that do not have contacts in a workplace.
 Implementation of the teleworking strategies consists in adjusting parameters $\alpha$ and $\delta$ from Section \ref{sec:meth-telework} to obtain a prescribed value of the teleworking rate.
 The proportions of infections in the different structures are the same for both strategies at the threshold $R_I=1$.
 The findings show a large reduction in the proportion of infections occurring in the workplaces.
 The sublinear strategy reaches the threshold for a lower teleworking rate, which indicates that this strategy has a lower impact on workplace organisation for similar epidemic outcomes.

 Figure \ref{fig:teleworking2} illustrates, for the reference workplace size distribution and epidemic scenario 1 of Table \ref{tab:scenfeat}, that even if the threshold cannot be reached by simply applying teleworking strategies, the sublinear strategy still outperforms the linear one.
-In particular, it shows that for the same global teleworking rate, the final size of the epidemic is lower for the sublinear strategy.
+In particular, it shows that for the same global teleworking rate, the final size of the epidemic is lower for the sublinear strategy, except for the highest teleworking rates.

 In other words, using sublinear teleworking policies (and more generally sublinear strategies for the closure of structures) allows either to reduce the need of teleworking in order to attain a given epidemiological outcome, or to reduce more strongly the epidemiological outcome for a given teleworking rate.
 Both effects may even be combined: more people go to work, but the epidemic outcome is reduced when compared to the linear strategy.